PrestaShop/prestashop-specs/content/1.7/back-office/catalog/stock/stock.md

 | Employee edition | When the merchant edits the physical stock, without any link to a customer order | The physical stock is increased or decreased |
 | Customer Order | When an order has been flagged as shipped | The physical stock is decreased from the reserved quantity |

+The stock movement is not applied for virtual product.

 An example of the stocks life cycle for one product:

 | Action | Order | Operation | Order State | Physical stock | Reserved Stock | Available Stock | Stock movement |